"We will not rest until this offender is brought to justice" | Reward in search for "extremely dangerous" inmate raised to $32,500

 Governor Bill Lee said his office would contribute $25,000 to the reward.
-The Bureau of Alcohol, Tobacco and Firearms is contributing an additional $5,000 as well, raising the Tennessee Bureau of Investigation's reward from $2,500 to the total of $32,5000.
+The Bureau of Alcohol, Tobacco and Firearms contributed an additional $5,000, the FBI and U.S. Marshal's Office contributed $10,000 each, raising the Tennessee Bureau of Investigation's reward to the total of $52,5000.

 TBI Director David Rausch said they are focusing their search efforts mainly on the West Tennessee area where Curtis Ray Watson escaped Wednesday.